dasniko/dasniko/README.md

 One of my main focus and core area is development and consulting around Keycloak SSO 🔐  (no, I'm not involved in the product or Red Hat, but my kudos go to the whole team who does an awesome job!).

+See some of my Keycloak demo SPI implementations, which are always a good start to customize your own Keycloak server:

 <!--
 **dasniko/dasniko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.